St Dunstan in London and Somerset – Part 1: Somerset

 With red hot tongs which made him roar

 That he was heard three miles or more

 The second version relates that the devil again came in disguise, this time as a man who asked for his horse to be reshod.
 But Dunstan recognised him and instead nailed the horseshoe to the devils’ own hoof so forcefully the devil begged for mercy.
 Dunstan released the devil on condition he never enter a house where a horseshoe is displayed near the door.
 From this legend we have the superstition of the lucky horseshoe.

 Dunstan is the patron saint of goldsmiths and silversmiths.
-His feast day is the 19th May, which is still the date on which the English hallmark year starts.
+His feast day is the 19th May, which is still the date on which the English hallmark year begins.

 He continued to advise the royal house of Wessex through Edmunds reign and his successor King Eadred.
 But he fell out of favour with the next king, Eadwig and in 955 he fled to safety in Flanders.
 The next king Edgar recalled Dunstan and made him Bishop of Worcester in 957.
-In 958 he became Bishop of London and in 960 he was made Archbishop of Canterbury.
+In 958 he became Bishop of London (see Part 2) and in 959 he was made Archbishop of Canterbury.

 Dunstan died on 19th May 988, having been foretold his death by a vision of angels, and was buried in Canterbury Cathedral.
 He was canonised in 1029 when his feast day of 19th May was established.
 His tomb was destroyed during the Reformation.